cop3402fall19/syllabus/projects/project3.md

     logical expressions in parentheses before testing equality.

 - Use the underlying LLVM integer for logical operations.
 A non-zero value means true while a zero value means false.

+- When the result of a Boolean operation is used

 - All variable declarations are in the same scope, i.e., any declarations inside of a compound statement must be unique for the entire program.